madmous/Kata/StringCalculator/README.md

 ## Constraints

-+ Write the best code you have ever written
 + No regex (unless you want to rewrite your code when you reach the fourth test case)

 ## Pair Programming guidelines